-For example, some researchers think that infection with the Epstein-Barr virus may sometimes cause DNA changes in B lymphocytes, leading to the development of Reed-Sternberg cells, which are the cancer cells in Hodgkin disease.
+Some researchers think that infection with the Epstein-Barr virus sometimes causes DNA changes in B lymphocytes.
+In some cases, this leads to the development of Reed-Sternberg cells, which are the cancer cells in HL.

-Normal human cells grow and function mainly based on the information contained in each cell’s DNA.
-DNA is the chemical that makes up our genes — the instructions for how our cells function.
+DNA is the chemical in our cells that makes up our genes, which control how our cells work.
 We look like our parents because they are the source of our DNA.
-But DNA affects more than how we look.
+But DNA affects more than just how we look.

 Scientists have found many gene changes in Reed-Sternberg cells that help the cells grow and divide or live longer than they should.
-Reed-Sternberg cells also make substances called cytokines, which attract many other cells into the lymph node, enlarging it.
-In turn, these non-cancerous cells release substances that promote growth of the Reed-Sternberg cells.
+Reed-Sternberg cells also make substances called cytokines, which attract many other cells into the lymph node, causing it to swell (enlarge).
+In turn, these non-cancerous cells then release substances that help Reed-Sternberg cells grow.

-Despite these advances, scientists do not yet know what sets off these processes.
-An abnormal reaction to the Epstein-Barr virus or to other infections may be the trigger in some cases.
-But more research is needed to understand what causes Hodgkin disease.
+Despite the advances in knowing how cancer cells work, scientists do not yet know what sets off these processes.
+An abnormal reaction to infection with EBV or to other infections may be the trigger in some cases.
+But a lot more research is needed to understand what causes Hodgkin lymphoma.